sierdzio/gibs/README.md

     qmake project.pro
     make

+# How to get it

+Precompiled gibs releases can be found on https://github.com/sierdzio/gibs/releases

+Alternatively, get the source code and compile gibs using Qt Creator.
+Any recent Qt version would do.
+C++11 is required.

 # Usage

 A typical usage of gibs would be to call it on your main source file (of your